rsyncOSX/RsyncOSXdocs/content/post/swiftuiviews.md

 Choose `Estimate` and then `Execute` after estimation is completed.
 The estimation marks tasks with data for synchronizing.
 Or just go for all tasks, no estimation and execute direct.
 An example of how easy it is too create the UI is the [Estimation View](https://github.com/rsyncOSX/RsyncSwiftUI/blob/main/RsyncSwiftUI/Views/Multitask/EstimationView.swift).
 There are approx only 60 lines of code for the layout of the estimation view (below).

-The view also includes a delete function for configurations, schedules and logs.
+The view also includes a delete function for configurations.

 ![](/images/RsyncOSX/master/swiftui/multiple.png)

 ### What is missing

 - nothing special
+- the code is stable and fully working

 ## Single task